From AMS-IX to DE-CIX

 You might also like:

 This article was written in response to an interview with Sander van Delden, network engineer at Worldstream.
-Have a question for the editor of this blog post?
+Have a question for the editor of this article?
 You can reach us here.